tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 The *Proxy* class should conform to the `SDLManagerDelegate` protocol.
 This means that the *Proxy* class must implement the following required functions:

 1. `managerDidDisconnect()` This function is called only once, when the proxy disconnects from the SDL Core.
 Do any cleanup you need to do in this function.
 2. `hmiLevel(oldLevel: SDLHMILevel!, didChangeToLevel newLevel: SDLHMILevel!)` This function is called when the HMI level changes for the app.
 The HMI level can be `FULL`, `LIMITED`, `BACKGROUND`, or `NONE`.
-It is important to note that any RPCs sent while the app is in `BACKGROUND` or `NONE` mode will be ignored by the SDL Core.
+It is important to note that most RPCs sent while the HMI is in `BACKGROUND` or `NONE` mode will be ignored by the SDL Core.

 ##### The Different HMI Levels:
 * `FULL` - The app has full use of the SDL Core's HMI.
 The app may output via text-to-speech, display, or streaming audio and may gather input via voice recognition, touch-screen button presses, and hard-button presses